zhousarah/azure-compute-docs/articles/virtual-machines/extensions/health-extension.md

 This article assumes that you're familiar with [Azure virtual machine extensions](overview.md).

 > [!CAUTION]
 > Application Health Extension expects to receive a consistent probe response at the configured port `tcp` or request path `http/https` in order to label a VM as *Healthy*.
 If no application is running on the VM, or you're unable to configure a probe response, your VM is going to show up as *Unhealthy* (Binary Health States) or *Unknown* (Rich Health States).
+[Application health samples](https://github.com/Azure-Samples/application-health-samples) hosts example applications emitting app health signals to a local endpoint.

 ## When to use the Application Health extension
 Application Health Extension reports on application health from inside the Virtual Machine.
 The extension probes on a local application endpoint and updates the health status based on TCP/HTTP(S) responses received from the application.
 This health status is used by Azure to monitor and detect patching failures during [Automatic VM Guest Patching](../automatic-vm-guest-patching.md).